citp/privacy-policy-historical/p/po/pok/pokemoncenter.com.md

 Note that some Services may enable a kid to publicly disclose personal information and/or communicate with other users.
+We do not have control over third parties (e.g., other users) who may have copied or reposted publicly posted information.

 Until we receive verifiable parental consent, the parent's contact information gathered from a kid is used only to obtain the parent's consent for our information collection practices.